advaricorp/NopalBot-TibiaPixelAI/README_WSL.md

 ## 🎯 Conclusion

-This guide provides everything you need to run PBT Bot in WSL with Ubuntu 22.04.
+This guide provides everything you need to run NopalBot in WSL with Ubuntu 22.04.
 The setup is optimized for:

 - ✅ **Multi-bot deployment** (1-100+ instances)
 - ✅ **Headless operation** (no GUI required)